viccic/Thesis_Victoria_Tsalapati/README.md

   1. XYZ files of *Branches.las* and *Leaves.las*,
   2. LAS file of `leaves_converted.las` (LAS file of leaves with only the following fields: X, Y, Z, intensity and label,
   3. LAS file of `SyntheticLAS.las` (LAS file branches and leaves with only the following fields: X, Y, Z, intensity and label,
-  4. PNG file of plot processing duration per voxel size
+  4. PNG file of plot of processing duration per voxel size

   and for each voxel size:
   1. OBJ file of `voxels_<voxel size>_leaves.obj` ,